MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/outgoing-email-configuration.md

 11. Click **OK**.

-### To configure outgoing email for a farm by using Microsoft PowerShell in SharePoint Server Subscription Edition
+### To configure outgoing email for a farm by using Microsoft PowerShell

 > [!NOTE]
-> An additional parameter `-Certificate` is added in `Set-SPWebApplication` PowerShell so that outband SMTP can support TLS encryption with certificate.
+> These steps to specify credentials for SMTP authentication only apply if you're running SharePoint Server Subscription Edition or SharePoint Server 2019.

-1. Open the **SharePoint Subscription Edition Management Shell**.
+1. Open the **SharePoint Management Shell**.

 2. Run the following PowerShell commands to get the SharePoint Central Administration web application and then configure the outgoing email settings for that web application.
 The settings stored in that web application will apply to the entire farm.